codacy/docs/docs/repositories/files.md

     Not all files may exist in all branches of your repositories.
 Make sure that you're displaying files for the correct branch.

--   **The file might have been ignored**
+-   **The file might be ignored**

     The Files page doesn't display [ignored files](../repositories-configure/ignoring-files.md) that aren't meant to be analyzed.
+Also notice that Codacy [ignores some files by default](../repositories-configure/ignoring-files.md#default-ignored-files).

 -   **The file has an extension that is not on the list of supported extensions**